Eduard Study: Career

-Eduard Study began his university career in Jena, Strasbourg, Leipzig, and Munich.
+Eduard Study began his studies in Jena, Strasbourg, Leipzig, and Munich.
 He loved to study biology, especially entomology.
 He was awarded the doctorate in mathematics at the University of Munich in 1884.
 Paul Gordan, an expert in invariant theory was at Leipzig, and Study returned there as Privatdozent.
 In 1888 he moved to Marburg and in 1893 embarked on a speaking tour in the U.S.A.
 He appeared at a Congress of Mathematicians in Chicago as part of the World's Columbian Exposition and took part in mathematics at Johns Hopkins University.
 Back in Germany, in 1894, he was appointed extraordinary professor at Göttingen.
 Then he gained the rank of full professor in 1897 at Greifswald.
 In 1904 he was called to the University of Bonn as the position held by Rudolf Lipschitz was vacant.
 There he settled until retirement in 1927.

 Study gave a plenary address at the International Congress of Mathematicians in 1904 at Heidelberg and another in 1912 at Cambridge, UK.